triggermesh/docs/docs/guides/writingafilter.md

       name: filter-demo
 ```

-The second source uses a different payload to show you how the `Filter` expression can be used to express complex fitlering rules.
+The second source uses a different payload to show you how the `Filter` expression may be used to express complex filtering rules.

 ```yaml
 apiVersion: sources.knative.dev/v1